eXsio/querydsl-entityql/README.md

 - **support Native SQL features not available in JPA using fluent Java API**
 - **construct QueryDSL Queries using both JPA and Spring Data JDBC Metadata systems**
 - **handle all commercial and enterprise databases without any additional costs**
+- **generate native Kotlin code using Maven and Gradle which makes it a perfect pick for Android development**

 #### <a name="QuickExample"></a> Quick example:
 ([Contents](#Contents))